 Special Events: The main Friends activity for children is the running of the annual “Lamb Children’s Sculpture Competition” which is usually held May.
 This is run in conjunction with the Montrose Schools and they arrange entry.
 Since 2019 pupils from the 6 primary schools compete for the age group prizes and the overall “Junior” Lamb Medal.
 Older pupils from Montrose Academy now compete for prizes and the “Senior” Lamb Medal.
 Please remember that application forms are allocated through the schools.
 Egerton’s Jewellers kindly sponsor the medals.

-Since 2017 the Friends have established the new “Lamb Art Prize” for drawing in conjunction with Montrose Academy, which selects the winner.
+Lamb Art Prize: In 2017 the Friends have established the new annual “Lamb Art Prize” for drawing in conjunction with Montrose Academy, which selects a pupil as the winner.
 A copy of Lamb’s sculpture “Aberdeenshire Carrier”, cast for the Friends in 2016, is presented together with a small financial award.

-The Friends are usually happy to host educational visits when Friends volunteers are available.
-Primary and secondary schools, art school and college/university levels visit the Lamb Studio.
-It is useful to us if you let us know in advance the purpose of the visit and where it sits in your educational curriculum.
+College/University visits: The Friends are usually happy to arrange these visits.
+It is useful to us if you let us know in advance numbers, the purpose of the visit and where it sits in your educational curriculum.
 We will try and arrange specialist collection guides for these visits if possible.

 Please remember that the size of the Studio – and therefore access numbers to the Studio at any one time is limited (particularly in colder weather) – please remember to pre-book all group visits so we can arrange enough volunteers as casual “drop ins” by large groups can sometimes cause difficulties.